Optimal preparation of the $W$ state for qubits with XY coupling: Model and setup

-As an example, we consider a particular trajectory by setting all $B$ parameters equal to $1-t/\tau$ and all the $J$ parameters equal to $t/\tau$.
-We checked the energy gap between the ground state and first excited along this trajectory (in the 3-dimensional sector), which vanishes at $t/\tau=0$ due to the degeneracy mentioned above, as shown in Fig.~\ref{fig:Evalues}(a).
+As an example, we consider an adiabatic trajectory that evolves all the $B$ parameters according to $1-t/\tau$ and all the $J$ parameters according to $t/\tau$ from $t=0$ to $t=\tau$.
+The energy eigenvalues are $1-5t/\tau$ and doubly degenerate $1+t/\tau$.
+Therefore, the energy gap $\Delta E= 6t/\tau$ between the ground states and the first excited state along this trajectory (in the 3-dimensional sector), shown in Fig.~\ref{fig:Evalues}(a), vanishes at $t=0$.
 We quantify the difference between the final state of the system and the target state by the cost function